crazyhorse961/FlowGames/README.md

 # FlowGames
-Spigot Minigames API, java 8 way.
+Spigot Minigame API for the Minecube server